Geometric realization of stress-tensor deformed field theory: Assumptions and Framework

-This formulation provides a direct correspondence between a deformed QFT on the background $\hat{\gamma}$ and a classical gravitational theory, without relying on holography or extra dimensions.
+This formulation provides a direct correspondence between a deformed QFT on the background $\hat{\gamma}$ and a classical gravitational theory.
 The deformation parameter \( \lambda \) appears solely in the gravitational action, and the flow equation~(\ref{flow equation of effective action}) relates the action's variation to the underlying gravitational dynamics.
-For each stress tensor deformation, the corresponding gravitational action is given by relation (\ref{Basic correspondence 1}).